 It wasn’t long at all before the first call came in.
 I was thankful for the opportunity to shadow another photographer for my first session, rather than being thrown in at the deep end and not knowing how to act or what to say.
 Seeing someone else handle the situation put me at ease and helped me to realise that I really would be able to cope when the time came to do a session on my own.
 What amazes me from that and subsequent sessions is how parents going through such an awful time are able to put their own feelings aside to show compassion for the photographers; we regularly get comments about how hard it must be doing such a job.
 But the feeling can’t possibly compare – unless of course a photographer has experienced child loss for themselves.
 Clearly, it’s not an easy thing to do but knowing just how much those photographs mean to the parents who receive them makes it all worthwhile.

-I don’t receive many calls for local hospitals here in Gloucestershire but I continue to support the charity in other ways.
-I qualified as a volunteer digital retouched for Remember My Baby, offering parents the opportunity to have their own photographs edited if they weren’t able to make use of the remembrance photography service.
+In order to support the charity as much as I can, I also qualified as a volunteer digital retoucher for Remember My Baby, offering parents the opportunity to have their own photographs edited if they weren’t able to make use of a remembrance photography service.
 I also try to raise awareness of the charity across the county as well as encouraging other photographer friends to offer up their services.